 - They often show signs of stretching or squeezing, giving them a striped appearance.

-Of the metamorphic rocks I have covered, slate, gneiss, and schist have a layered or banded appearance, but metamorphic quartzite does not have a layered or banded appearance.
+Of the metamorphic rocks I have discussed, slate, gneiss, and schist have a layered or banded appearance, but metamorphic quartzite does not have a layered or banded appearance.

-I leave you with a beautiful photo of Lake Michigan beach stones shimmering in the shallows!
+I leave you with beautiful photos of Lake Michigan beach stones shimmering in the shallows!